Retrospective assessment of the effectiveness of lipid-lowering therapy in patients with hypertriglyceridemia in real-world clinical practice

 Abstract

-Objective.
-To assess the effectiveness of lipid-lowering therapy in a population of cardiac patients aged 18-90 years with hypertriglyceridemia.
+AIM: To evaluate the effectiveness of lipid-lowering therapy in a population of cardiology patients aged 18–90 years with hypertriglyceridemia in real-world clinical practice at an outpatient urban cardiology medical center.

-Materials and methods.
-The study was retrospective, the sample included 693 patients aged 18–90 years with a cardiological profile and hypertriglyceridemia.
-Clinical diagnoses were established based on medical records, anthropometric parameters, and laboratory test results.
+METHODS: This retrospective study included 693 cardiology patients aged 18–90 years with hypertriglyceridemia.
+Clinical diagnoses were established based on medical records, anthropometric measurements, and laboratory test results.

-Conclusion.
-The effectiveness of lipid-lowering therapy among patients with hypertriglyceridemia was insufficient, which indicates the need for more aggressive pharmacotherapy of this lipid metabolism disorder in the management of cardiac patients.
-It is advisable to initiate and intensify triglyceride-lowering therapy in clinical practice and to increase physicians' awareness of this lipid metabolism disorder.
+CONCLUSION: The effectiveness of lipid-lowering therapy among patients with hypertriglyceridemia was insufficient, indicating the need for more aggressive pharmacotherapy of this lipid metabolism disorder in the management of cardiology patients.
+Initiation and intensification of triglyceride-lowering therapy in routine clinical care, as well as increased physician awareness of hypertriglyceridemia, appear warranted.

 Full Text